zhangweijian97/LogseqNote/pages/dme presentation.md

 This is called the Infomax Principle.
 You can also maximize this equation to find out the solution.
 #### The last one is projection pursuit.
 It is a technique developed in statistics for ﬁnding "interesting" projections of multidimensional data.
-Researchers found that the Gaussian distribution is **least** interesting, while the **most** interesting directions are those that show the least Gaussian distribution
+Researchers found that the Gaussian distribution is **least** interesting, while the **most** interesting directions are the directions that show the least Gaussian distribution
 讲
 ###
 ##